Maned wolf: Humans

 Generally, the maned wolf is shy and flees when alarmed, so it poses little direct threat to humans.
 Popularly, the maned wolf is thought to have the potential of being a chicken thief.
 It once was considered a similar threat to cattle, sheep, and pigs, although this now is known to be false.

 Historically, in a few parts of Brazil, these animals were hunted for some body parts, notably the eyes, that were believed to be good-luck charms.

 Since its classification as a vulnerable species by the Brazilian government, it has received greater consideration and protection.

 They are threatened by habitat loss and being run over by automobiles.
 Feral and domestic dogs pass on diseases to them, and have been known to attack them.

 The species occurs in several protected areas, including the national parks of Caraça and Emas in Brazil.
 The maned wolf is well represented in captivity, and has been bred successfully at many zoos, particularly in Argentina, North America (part of a Species Survival Plan) and Europe (part of a European Endangered Species Programme).
 In 2012, a total of 3,288 maned wolves were kept at more than 300 institutions worldwide.
 The Smithsonian National Zoo Park has been working to protect maned wolves for nearly 30 years, and coordinates the collaborative, interzoo maned wolf Species Survival Plan of North America, which includes breeding maned wolves, studying them in the wild, protecting their habitat, and educating people about them.

+Hunting

+The practice of hunting maned wolves is historically poorly documented, but it is speculated to be relatively frequent.
+This is partly because during the Portuguese and Spanish colonization of South America, Europeans projected onto the maned wolf the historical aversion they had towards Iberian wolves, and their reputation for eating sheep and other domestic animals.
+Although the species is now seen in a better light, many people still consider it a potential risk to domestic birds and children.

+In Brazil, the impacts of hunting on the species are better known than in Argentina, as is the impact of predation on domestic birds, which engenders retaliation from farmers.
+The species is also accused of attacking sheep, which increases human animosity.
+In Brazil, people also aimed to prevent these animals from attacking chickens, using a Brazilian variant of the Portuguese podengo, called the Brazilian podengo or Crioulo podengo.